 Adopting ASSIST Joint Resolution

 The governing boards of the participating community colleges and universities adopted a joint resolution specifying: (1) that ASSIST will be used solely for researching issues related to transfer within Arizona, (2) that the AZTransfer Steering Committee (formerly APASC) is the responsible oversight committee, and AZTransfer its agent to create and administer the database, and (3) that ASSIST will be administered in a manner that protects the privacy rights of the students whose records are included.
 AZTransfer is a committee comprised of community college and university representatives responsible for administering Arizona’s transfer articulation model.
 (See ASSIST Joint Resolution.)

 Passing Data to AZTransfer

 Arizona’s community colleges and universities annually send student records to AZTransfer for inclusion in ASSIST.
 Matching records requires that individually identifiable data, such as SSN, name, and birthday, be available to AZTransfer.
 So that institutions do not violate FERPA when passing individually identifiable data to AZTransfer, AZTransfer signed an agreement assuming responsibility for enforcing the institution’s FERPA obligations, and protecting student privacy rights in ASSIST.
 The institutions that provide student record information to AZTransfer under the ASSIST project designate AZTransfer as an “other school official,” as that term is used in FERPA.
-Data are passed to AZTransfer via secured FTP processes or through registered mail.
+Data are passed to AZTransfer via secured processes.
 Once received, only designated employees at AZTransfer are authorized to work with the data, and the data are stored on a server behind a firewall accessible only to those employees.

 Passing Data from AZTransfer to Participating Institutions